klangner/text-time/README.md

 # Redistributing

-bytestring-time source code is distributed under the BSD3 License.
+text-time source code is distributed under the BSD3 License.